 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you have recently received immune globulin.
-Tell your doctor if you are receiving a treatment that may weaken the immune system.
-This may include a steroid drug (such as dexamethasone, prednisolone, prednisone, Medrol®), radiation, or chemotherapy.
+- Make sure the doctor knows if you are receiving a treatment or medicine that weakens your immune system.
+This includes radiation treatment, steroid medicines (such as dexamethasone, hydrocortisone, methylprednisolone, prednisolone, prednisone, Medrol®), or cancer medicines.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have been sick or had a fever recently.
+- Make sure your doctor knows if you are pregnant or breastfeeding or have epilepsy, a weak immune system, or a history of a stroke.
+Tell your doctor if you are sick or have a fever.

-- Tell your doctor about any reaction you have had after receiving any type of vaccine.
-This includes fainting, seizure, fever over 105 degrees F, or severe redness or swelling where the shot was given.
-Tell your doctor if you have had Guillain-Barre syndrome (severe muscle weakness and loss of feeling).
+- Tell your doctor about any reaction you had after you received a vaccine.
+This includes fainting, seizures, a fever over 105 degrees F, or severe redness or swelling where the shot was given.
+Tell your doctor if you have a history of Guillain-Barré syndrome after you received a vaccine with tetanus.

 Possible Side Effects While Using This Medicine